 - Next, you can freeze it for up to 3 months.

 Although is best to eat it fresh and warm right out of the oven, you can definitely reheat leftovers in the microwave (2-3 minutes), or oven (350F for about 10 minutes or until warm).

 - Similarly, use half and half instead of heavy cream.

-- You can replace chicken broth with vegetable broth for a vegetarian option.
+- Also, you can replace the chicken broth with vegetable broth for a vegetarian option.

 USEFUL TOOLS USED TO MAKE THIS RECIPE: